MansiVDeshmukh/Weather-Widget-App/README.md

 # Weather-Widget-App
-This weather widget app give information regarding weather when user search for city.

-# Developed a responsive weather widget using React and Material-UI components, allowing users to search for any city and  viewreal-time weatherupdates.
-Thewidgetdisplayskeyinformationincludingtemperature, humidity, min/maxtemperature,  and“feelslike”data.
-IntegratedapublicWeatherAPItofetchaccurate, liveweatherinformationinauser-friendlycardlayout.
+Developed a responsive weather widget using React and Material-UI components, allowing users to search for any city and  viewreal-time weatherupdates.
+The widget displays key information including temperature, humidity, min/maxtemperature,and feelslike data.
+Integrated a public Weather API to fetch accurate,live weather information in a user friendly card layout.